deborah-pardoq86q/notes/README.md

 # 2024-02-18
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2024-02-19
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and readable code that others can easily understand and maintain.
+Remember, you're not just writing code for the computer to execute; you're writing it for humans to read, review, and evolve over time.
+Invest in modular design, embrace abstraction, practice DRY (Don't Repeat Yourself), and always keep a mindset of constant improvement and learning."

+In essence, this quote by Leonardo da Vinci resonates deeply in programming: "Simplicity is the keynote of all true elegance."